LeeZeHao/Kiki_Delivery_Docs/index.md

 # Level of Achievement
 Apollo 11 (proposed Artemis)

-# Milestone 2 Public Testing
+# Milestone 3 Public Testing
 There will be a limited time public testing for the project.
 Due to the project’s reliance on physical hardware, testing slots are limited.
-For more information, please contact @zehaolee or @Neng_1 on Telegram before 7 July.
+For more information, please contact @zehaolee or @Neng_1 on Telegram before 5 August 2024.

 # Motivation